awslabs/raf/docs/wiki/3_dev_guide/Distribution-Mechanism.md

 Distributed RAF mainly adopts the Single Program Multiple Data (SPMD) programming model driven by MPI-like libraries such as NVIDIA Collective Communications Library (NCCL), which provides a set of collective communication operators and bridges multiple discrete GPUs on numerous servers connected via conventional Ethernet or high-performance Infiniband.
 By default, RAF uses MPI to launch the Python script.
 In such a situation, RAF utilizes both MPI and NCCL in a mixed way, where MPI is used to launch the distributed RAF (create many MPI processes) on user-specified nodes and exchange data for initializing NCCL, while NCCL is responsible for transferring and computing tensors among multiple GPUs efficiently.

 RAF also offers the ability of using other launchers instead of MPI.
 RAF provides a set of API to set/get the global communicator.
 By default, it will be a `MPICommunicator`.
 Users can switch to use `VoidCommunicator`, so that users can change those distributed infomation freely and use other launchers (e.g. DeepSpeed, torchrun, user-owned multi-process launcher, etc.).
-When using `VoidCommunicator`, the data exchange for initializing NCCL will be done by using shared file(s), so environment variable `RAF_FILE_STORE_PATH` should be set to a directory.
+When using `VoidCommunicator`, the data exchange for initializing NCCL will be done by using inter-process shared file(s).
+To enable this feature, users need to set the environment variable `RAF_FILE_STORE_PATH` to a directory.

 *P.S.: `VoidCommunicator` now supports single machine only.*